Getting Started with EnviousWispr in Under 2 Minutes

 What the post-processing does

 By default, EnviousWispr’s post-processing pipeline removes filler words like “um,” “uh,” and “like,” fixes punctuation, and produces clean prose.
-It runs on-device via your local LLM — no cloud round-trip, no latency penalty.
+You can run this on-device with Apple Intelligence or Ollama, or use a cloud provider like OpenAI or Gemini.
 If you want to understand how the full pipeline works, we’ve documented each stage in detail.

 You don’t need to configure anything for this to work.
 The defaults are designed to produce clean, readable text out of the box.